inf112-v21/Decidophobia/Deliverables/ManualTests.md

             3. The host printed the request and then responded.
             4. The client printed out the response.
     This was successful both for LAN and Online.

+### 2:
+    Tested if the flag makes the player dissapear.
+    The test was preformed like this:
+        1. The game starts
+        2. The Player Moves the player in the game
+        3. PLayer moves towards the flag
+        4. The player dissapears
+    It was a succsessfull test, the player dissapeared.